-Murder-mystery game Among Us is all about schemes and subterfuge.
-At the start of each round, players are assigned one of two roles: either a "Crewmate" who has to complete simple tasks and survive or the "Imposter" whose goal it is to kill the crew.
+The white-hot murder mystery game Among Us is all about schemes and subterfuge.
+At the start of each round, players are assigned one of two roles: either a "Crewmate" who has to complete simple tasks and survive, or the "Imposter" who must kill the crew.

-Being the Imposter is the most nerve-wracking but exciting of the two roles.
-Gamers have to carefully plot out a series of murders while avoiding suspicion.
-There's nothing quite like the rush of successfully killing everyone in a round or turning other players against each other.
+Being the Imposter is the more exciting role, but a nerve-wracking one.
+Players must carefully plan out a series of murders while avoiding suspicion.
+There's nothing quite like the rush of successfully killing everyone in a round, or turning other players against each other.

-Unfortunately, despite what some guides might claim, there's no way to guarantee being the Imposter every round.
+Unfortunately, despite these new updates and ports, there's no way to guarantee being the Imposter every round.
 But still, there are some things you can do to increase your chances.

-Among Us randomly selects a players' roles, meaning there's no special trick that players can use to influence their chances of being the Imposter in every lobby they join.
-However, if you create your own lobby there are a few ways you can increase the general odds of being becoming an Imposter by tweaking a couple of game settings.
+Among Us randomly selects what the players' role will be at the start of every match, meaning there's no special trick that players can use to influence their chances of being the Imposter in every lobby they join.
+While there's no garuntee, if you create your own private lobby there are a few ways you can increase the general odds of being becoming an Imposter.
+First, you'll have to play around with the settings.

 Increase the total number of Imposters

-The host of a lobby can edit this setting by using the Customize laptop in the waiting room, opening the Game tab, and then increasing the "# Impostors" to 3 by selecting the + symbol.
-Quite plainly, that'll increase your chances from 10 percent to 30 percent.
+Developer InnerSloth hasn't revealed any plans to increase that number in upcoming patches, so setting the number of Imposters to three is your best bet.
+Only the host of a private lobby can edit this setting by using the Customize laptop in the waiting room.
+Simply open the Game Tab and increase the "# Impostors" to 3 by selecting the + symbol.
+In a full game, that'll increase your chances from 10 percent to 30 percent.

-You can attempt to balance this by increasing the Kill Cooldown from the Customization laptop, but any game with three imposters is skewed in favor of the murderers.
-InnerSloth stated that they want to increase the size of lobbies to allow 12 to 15 players to join in a future update, which could balance three-imposter games.
+You can attempt to balance this by increasing the Kill Cooldown from the Customization laptop, but any game with three Imposters is skewed in favor of the murderers.
+InnerSloth stated that they want to increase the size of lobbies to allow 12 to 15 players to join in a future update, but this has not happened yet.

 Start a game with fewer players

-However, playing like this would mean the Imposters only need one kill to win, which would be a rather cheap way to win.
-But creating a lobby like this would ensure that you'd be an Imposter about 43 percent of the time.
+However, playing like this would mean the Imposters only need one kill to win, which once again means matches will conclude very quickly.
+Still, creating a lobby like this would ensure that you'd be an Imposter about 43 percent of the time.
 At the very least, it's a solid way to learn the mechanics of venting and sabotaging before you play as an Imposter in a more legitimate match.